 The Greenwall Faculty Scholars Program in Bioethics supports research that goes beyond current work in bioethics to help resolve pressing ethical issues in clinical care, biomedical research, and public policy.

 Scholars and Alumni/ae attend twice-yearly meetings, where they present their work in progress, receive feedback and mentoring from the Faculty Scholars Program Committee and other Scholars, and have the opportunity to develop collaborations with other researchers.
 The ongoing involvement of Alumni/ae with the Program provides them ongoing opportunities for professional development and feedback and engages them in mentoring of younger Scholars.

 The Greenwall Foundation particularly welcomes applicants from backgrounds that are under-represented in bioethics and academia.

 The Greenwall Faculty Scholars Program creates a community that enhances future bioethics research by Scholars and Alumni/ae.

-The 2015-2016 Faculty Scholars Program request for proposals is available here; this application cycle is now closed.
-We will fund another cohort of Scholars in Spring 2017.
-The request for proposals and due dates for this cycle will be announced in Summer 2016.
+The 2016-2017 Faculty Scholars Program request for proposals will be available soon.
+We will fund another cohort of Scholars in Spring 2018.
+The request for proposals and due dates for this cycle will be announced in Summer 2017.

 Current and former Scholars are listed here.